-Differentially expressed genes in the two parents are enriched in the F_1 hybrid
+Differentially expressed genes (DEGs) in the two parents are enriched in the F1 hybrid

-Dynamic changes of the transcriptomes in F_1 and its two parents were investigated by analyzing transcripts in shoot apical meristems (SAMs) at the transition meristem (SAM1) and flower meristem initiation (SAM2) stages, and young flower buds (YFB) at the early flower developmental stage (Figure 1c).
+Dynamic changes of the transcriptomes in F_1 and its two parents were investigated by analyzing transcripts in shoot apical meristems at the transition meristem (SAM1) and flower meristem initiation (SAM2) stages, and young flower buds (YFB) at the early flower developmental stage (Figure 1C).

-We first analyzed the transcriptomes of each hybrid and compared them with their parents at the same developmental stage (in Figure 2).
-Genes in F1 that had expression levels significantly different from the MPV [$P \le 0.05$; false discovery rate (FDR) \leq 0.05] were designated as hybrid-MPV differentially expressed genes (DEGs) (Data S1 in the Supporting Information).
+We first analyzed the transcriptomes of each hybrid and compared them to their parents at the same developmental stage (1 at Figure 2).
+Genes in F1 that had expression levels significantly deviated from the MPV ($p \le 0.05$; FDR ≤ 0.05) were designated as hybrid-MPV differentially expressed genes (DEGs) (Data S1).
 Such genes could potentially be responsible for generating the heterosis phenotype.
-We found that only a small portion of all expressed genes were hybrid-MPV DEGs at the three stages (494-1592 or 0.81-2.31%) (Figure 3a-c,g).
-This suggests that the majority of genes in F1 show expression additivity, with only a small fraction of the expressed genes show non-additivity of expression ($P \le 0.05$; FDR ≤ 0.05).
-In F1, more upregulated than downregulated genes were observed in SAM1 and SAM2 (2.9-fold and 3.8-fold, respectively) and these differences were both significant (χ^2 test, $P \leq 0.01$) (Figure 3a,b).
-In contrast, in YFB, the number of up- and downregulated genes were similar (Figure 3c).
+We found that only a small portion of all expressed genes were hybrid-MPV DEGs at the three stages (494-1,592 or 0.81-2.31%) (Figure 3A-C, G).
+This suggests that the majority of genes in F1 show expression additivity, whereas only a small part of the expressed genes show non-additivity of expression ($p \le 0.05$; FDR ≤ 0.05).
+In F1, more up-regulated than down-regulated genes were observed in SAM1 and SAM2 (2.9 fold and 3.8 fold, respectively) and these differences were both significant (χ^2 test, $p \le 0.01$) (Figure 3A-B).
+In contrast, in YFB, the number of up- and down-regulated genes were similar (Figure 3C).